Business plan template

 - How much will the product(s) or service(s) be sold to customers for?
 What is your pricing strategy?

 - How will the product(s) or service(s) be sold to the customer?
 What is your marketing strategy?
-Explain if you will have a shop to sell goods, visit customers yourself, take online orders, etc.
+For example, will you have a shop to sell goods?
+Will you take online orders?
+Visit customers yourself?

 - What is the growth potential for the product(s) or service(s)?

-- Detail your business’ customers, their demand for the product/service and how you will reach them.
+- Detail your customers, their demand for the product/service and how you'll reach them.
 You can read more about measuring the market for your business idea here.

 - Who are the business' typical customers and where they are based?
 Will customers be individuals, businesses or both?
-Describe the profile and your understanding of your expected customers (age, gender, what they like, how they socialise, where they shop, etc.).
+Describe the profile of your expected customers.
+For example, their age, gender, what they like, where they shop, etc.

 - Have you sold any products/services to customers already?
 If yes, please describe these sales and be prepared to show evidence of these sales.
-If customers have expressed interest in buying your products or services already you can detail that information here.
+Have people expressed interest in buying your products or services?
+If so, mention that here.

 - Why will customers buy this business’ products or services instead of your competitors?